lincolnpoh/github-learning-repo/README.md

 - "git reset --hard [Insert commit ID we want to reset it back to.
 Eg: 63756711834cbb6a5e56c48db770bf1d440b2190]": This will allow us to HARD reset everything back to the specified commit ID.
 What this exactly mean is that, if we added or modified ANY files after the specified commit ID, files which have been added will be COMPLETELY DELETED, and files which were modified will be reset to the state of that commit ID we specified.
 This is a dangerous reset, so handle with care before proceed with executing this command.
 It is usually much safer to just execute without the "--hard" flag.
 *** Be careful, DO NOT RESET code on a remote repository in GitHub if it has been PUSHED to it.
 Other developers might have already been working on that particular code, and if we were to remove it, chaos will fall upon all.
 If were have to, use "git revert" instead.
 More explanation below.

+- "git clean -df": This command will make sure to clean up our project folder to get rid of all the random untracked files or build artifacts here and there, after we try to make a "git reset --hard" operation to reset/rollback our local repository back to our remote repository state.

 - "git revert [Insert commit ID to want to revert back to.
 Eg: 63756711834cbb6a5e56c48db770bf1d440b2190]": Revert command works almost like reset.
 It will also remove any files that were added after the specified commit ID.
 Also, revert is generally more safer to undo things, when compared to "git reset".
 Why?
 Because revert has one big difference compared with reset, in that instead of restoring to the point of commit Id where we specified, "git revert" will UNDO the changes we did on that particular specified commit ID, and perform an AUTO COMMIT AFTER UNDOING that commit Id.
 For eg, consider the following scenario:
 1) "git log" returns 3 commit Ids: